privacybydesign/irma-frontend-packages/irma-core/README.md

 In case of reject, the return value indicates in what state the state machine stopped,
 so: `BrowserNotSupported`, `Cancelled`, `Timeout`, `Error` or `Aborted`.

-In case one or more plugins do return a value, the return value will be an array containing the `irma-core` return value (as described above) as first item and the return values of the plugins as subsequent items.
+In case one or more plugins return a value on `close()`, the return value will be an array containing the `irma-core` return value (as described above) as first item and the return values of the plugins as subsequent items.
 The order of the subsequent items is determined by the order in which the plugins were